 The Cinque Terre, famous worldwide for their five medieval villages with small fishermen harbours, narrow cobblestone lanes, steep slopes with terraced grape vines and romantic trails, is a place of incomparable beauty.

 Recognized in 1997 by the Unesco Mankind's World Heritage, the Cinque Terre and the hinterland are today a National Park and Protected Marine Area with the aim of preserving this great cultural heritage and natural environment.

 But the Italian Riviera is far from being only the Five Lands.
-Many other towns and villages of the Ligurian coast are no less interesting.
+Many other towns and villages of the Ligurian coast are no less interesting, and provide countless great spots for a fulfilling photography workshop.
 Just to name a few: Camogli with its Dragon's Castle a step away from the sea, the charming bay of Portofino, the colourful houses on the beach of Varigotti, Portovenere with its romanesque church clinging onto a promontory rising sheer from the sea.

 Sunrise and early morning

 Sunrise and early morning: wake up about 30-40 minutes before dawn and with a ten minutes walk from the hotel we will get to a small, very nice beach of pebbles just southeast of Riomaggiore.
 We will shoot the sun rising from behind the cliffs at the shore with surf and crashing waves in the foreground, and we will also focus on the beautiful, multi-coloured pebbles at the beach, which are an ideal subject for some serious abstract and close up.

 Mid morning: we will get back to the village and we will focus on the many very interesting features of Riomaggiore, such as the small harbour with the cobalt blue fishermen's boats, the small lanes of the centre of the town and the tall buidings painted with bright colours, in the typical ligurian style.